ousiax/ousiax.github.io/_posts/2016-04-05-ruby-notes-2-datatypes-and-objects.md

         In Ruby, method arguments are passed by value rather than by reference, but that the values passed are object references.

             s = "Ruby"      # Create a String object.
-Store a reference to it in s. t= s            # Copy the reference to t. s and t both refer to the same object. t[-1] = ""      # Modify the object through the reference in t. print s         # Access the modified object through s.
+Store a reference to it in s. t = s           # Copy the reference to t. s and t both refer to the same object. t[-1] = ""      # Modify the object through the reference in t. print s         # Access the modified object through s.
 Prints "Rub". t = "Java"      # t now refers to a different object.